 (*) May sell out.

 The Pastalaya Dinner features a buffet with many carb-loading servings and healthy options.
 We are expanding on the menu and want to give everyone enough time to get a plate, listen up and meet the speakers.

 • 5:30p.m.
 Doors Open

 • 6:45p.m.
 Rooster Rossiter Begins

 • 7:30p.m.
 Q&A, Meet-&-Greet

 Currently we are finalizing the location at a downtown convention/ ballroom.
 We intend to have one seating for 500 patrons.
 There will be multiple buffet stations set up for quick and easy serving.

-Sponsors like Louisiana Runs allow us to secure industry leaders, sports legends and motivational speakers, adding to the experience and complementing our mission.
+Partners like Louisiana Runs allow us to secure industry leaders, sports legends and motivational speakers, adding to the experience and complementing our mission.
 We hope you enjoy the experience and welcome your feedback.

 PASTALAYA DINNER BUFFET